stream-audio/client-android/README.md

-# Stream AUdio Android Client
+# Stream Audio Android Client

 The android client for the stream audio project.